nazavode/nazavode.github.io/content/post/aliasing.md

 Got it, this is *the* question.
 Why should I care about aliasing at all?

-The short answer is: if you are writing code that isn't supposed to be pushed to its limits in terms of performance, *you can ignore aliasing at all and be happy*.
+*Short answer*: if you are writing code that isn't supposed to be pushed to its limits in terms of performance, *you can ignore aliasing at all and be happy*.

-Long answer: while working on code among whose targets had *performance*, I found myself several times blaming the compiler for not having recognized *obvious* optimizations thus generating what I thought was crappy assembly code, translated in a way that was *too pedantic* for a modern piece of software.
+*Long answer*: while working on code among whose targets had *performance*, I found myself several times blaming the compiler for not having recognized *obvious* optimizations thus generating what I thought was crappy assembly code, translated in a way that was *too pedantic* for a modern piece of software.
 After diving into the obscure topic of *aliasing*, it obviously turned out that the problem was me ignoring a quite large slice of the C language.

-Let's start with a trivial example:
+So, if you want to dive into this, let's start with a trivial example:

 {{< highlight c >}}
 void foo (float * out_vector_a, float *out_vector_b, int *in_vector, int n)